Unpacking exceptional healthcare logos

 Conclusion

 When building a health tech or life sciences company, it’s easy to ignore your branding if you have strong product market fit, quick access to capital, or a technology and distribution moat that makes branding irrelevant.
-But when you do decide to invest in your brand, and do so intentionally…you’ll be able to stand out even more in healthcare.
+But when you do decide to invest in your brand, AND do so intentionally, you’ll be able to stand out even more in healthcare.